The Terragrunt configuration file uses the same HCL syntax as OpenTofu/Terraform itself in terragrunt.hcl

 constraint on the variable in OpenTofu/Terraform in

-order for OpenTofu/Terraform to process the inputs to the right type.
+order for OpenTofu/Terraform to process the inputs as the right type.

 Example: